 Cover and protect exposed surfaces of hardware in an approved manner during installation and construction operations to avoid damage to finishes.

-Install all locksets with a 2-3/4 inch back set unless otherwise specified.
+Install all locksets with a 2-3/4 inch backset unless otherwise specified.
 Provide soffit shoes for all closers, parallel arm or regular style as required.
-The installation shall be done by skilled workmen using jigs to ensure proper alignment of the butts to permit doors to swing freely.
+The installation shall be done by skilled workers using jigs to ensure proper alignment of the butts to permit doors to swing freely.
 Adjust all moving parts to operate freely at the time of final acceptance.
-The Contractor shall make any further adjustments required during the one year guarantee period.
+The Contractor shall make any further adjustments required during the one-year warranty period.

 Standard Dimensions: Unless otherwise indicated or required, locate hardware items as follows: